Xilinx/finn/.github/ISSUE_TEMPLATE/bug_report.md

 Please add to the following sections to describe the bug as accurately as possible.

 ### Steps to Reproduce
 Add what needs to be done to reproduce the bug.
-Add code examples where useful and make sure that the issue appears on the dev-branch.
+Add code examples where useful and make sure to include the resulting ONNX files, and the commit hash you are working on.

 1. Clone the FINN repository
-2. Checkout the dev branch
+2. Checkout the dev branch, with commit hash: [...]
-3. Start the docker container with the command [...]
+3. Start the docker container with the command: [...]
+4. Run transformation [...] on ONNX file [...] or run the dataflow builder with the following settings: [...]
-4. [Further steps ...]
+5. [Further steps ...]

 ### Expected behavior
 Please add a brief description of what you expected to happen.